EduardoZepeda/coffee-bytes-hugo/content/posts/como-mejorar-el-rendimiento-de-una-aplicacion-hecha-en-django/index.en.md

 Instead of performing a count, you could store that number in the database or in memory and return it directly, to keep it updated you could use a periodic count or increment it with each addition.

-Of course this brings the problem that you now have more data to maintain, not coupled together, so **you should only use this option to solve your Django performance problems if you have already exhausted the other options.
+Of course this brings the problem that you now have more data to maintain, not coupled together, so **you should only use this option to solve your Django performance problems if you have already exhausted the other options**.

 ```python
 count = my_model.objects.filter(description__icontains="para niños").count()